 Discuss all models and stress on the new ones.
 Discuss differences and similarities with previous attempts in the field and propose further work (maybe suggest neuronal morphology, numbers, and density gradients?)

-completeness
+IN THE END WRITE SOMETHING LIKE

+Despite the hugely improved sophistication of data, completeness through imputation, and modelling, the only model that explains relative brain size best is maternal constraints and specifically litter size.
+This could be because marsupials actually can’t change brain size for some reason, and that matches with their lower variation around the regression line compared to placentals.
+But also, reproductive parameters are tightly linked with a plethora of behavioural and ecological traits in the other models – for example, mating and home range blabla.
+Marsupials with their low level of reproductive confoundment may therefore indicate that a majority of correlations found in placentals have their ultimate cause in reproductive traits.
+For example, LITERTURE primate social systems/group size…

 Materials and Methods

-LINK TO GITHUB.
+All analyses were conducted in R. The code to replicate all analyses, including all data, can be found on LINK TO GITHUB.
 Packages that were used for the analysis: phytools (Revell, 2012), caper (Orme, 2012), MCMglmm (Hadfield, 2010), mulTree (Guillerme & Healy, 2014), mice (Buuren & Groothuis-Oudshoorn, 2011), phylomice (Blomberg and Drhlik), geiger (Harmon, Weir, Brock, Glor, & Challenger, 2007), RRphylo (Raia et al., 2019).
 For plotting ggplot2 (Wickham, 2016) and hdrcde (Hyndman, Einbeck, Wand, & Hyndman, 2018) were used.

 Dataset